Judith Barsi page

 "The woman had started, she had gotten an apartment," said Palmer.
 "But she had not taken that child and moved into that apartment.
 Can we force that woman to do that?"

 Hansen urged her to make a final break from her husband, but she kept hesitating, saying in June that she wanted to stay in the neighborhood for Judith's birthday.
-Then in July, she said she didn't want to lose her home.

 As for what set her husband off, Palmer said he might have discovered his wife's plan to move out.
 He also might have found that she was planning a divorce, or that his daughter was seeing a psychologist.